Quantifying the performance of approximate teleportation and quantum error correction via symmetric two-PPT-extendibility: SDP lower bounds on the performance of approximate teleportation based on two-PPT-extendibility

 The semi-definite program in Proposition~\ref{prop:two-ext-sim-err-gen-ch} \ can be evaluated for an important case of interest, i.e., when $\mathcal{N}_{A\rightarrow B}=\operatorname{id}_{A\rightarrow B}^{d}$.
-This semi-definite program is efficiently computable with respect to the dimensions of the systems $A$, $\hat{A}$, $\hat{B}$, and $B$.
+Recall from Section~\ref{sec:quantify-approx-tele} that this special case corresponds to approximate teleportation.
+The semi-definite program in Proposition~\ref{prop:two-ext-sim-err-gen-ch} is efficiently computable with respect to the dimensions of the systems $A$, $\hat{A}$, $\hat{B}$, and $B$.
 However, it is in our interest to reduce the computational complexity of these optimization tasks even further for this important case, and we can do so by exploiting the unitary covariance symmetry of the identity channel, as stated in \eqref{eq:identity-ch-symmetries}.

 In this section, we provide a semi-definite program for evaluating the simulation error

 with reduced complexity, i.e., only polynomial in the dimensions $d_{\hat{A}}$ and $d_{\hat{B}}$ of the resource state $\rho_{\hat{A}\hat{B}}$.
 We provide a proof of Proposition~\ref{prop:simplified-SDP-two-ext-sim-id}\ in Appendix~\ref{app:SDP-id-sim-simplify-sym}.